Arivima/42_exams/exam06/README.md

 # EXAM 06
 ## Advices :
-1. Write your own code, make it work.
+1. Write your own code from scratch, without studying other students'code.
-=> anything that doesn't work means that you didn't understand something that you should understand
+2. Make it work
+    if you need to look at someone else code / if there are still "minor" mistakes <i>(that you consider stupid/minor but in all honnesty cannot correct without external help)</i> => there are still things you need to learn/understand.
-2. Study other students' code to learn their approach and optimize your own code.
+3. read peer code to (1) learn from them and (2) optimize your code for exam conditions (shorter, more efficient etc.).
     => This is an exam, the code doesn't need to be bullet proof or best practice, it needs to work and be short so you are able to write and debug in 2 hours
-3. Write your own tester
+4. Write your own tester
-4. Practice in exam conditions (vim + term, silence, max 2/3h) once before the exam
+5. Practice in exam conditions (vim + term, silence, max 2/3h) once before the exam

 5. Use the main.c given in subject folder to be the base for your mini_serv.c

 ## References :